andrew/ultimate-awesome/README.md

 - [awesome-linear](https://github.com/dalys/awesome-linear) - A list of awesome Linear resources, add-ons, integrations, links, etc.
 - [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].
 - [awesome-visionOS-apps](https://github.com/furnacecreek/awesome-visionOS-apps) - 🥽 A curated list of awesome apps designed for visionOS and Apple Vision Pro.
+- [awesome-authentication](https://github.com/gitcommitshow/awesome-authentication) - Resources to learn and implement authentication in your application.
 - [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.
 - [ATPapers](https://github.com/ZhengZixiang/ATPapers) - Worth-reading papers and related resources on attention mechanism, Transformer and pretrained language model (PLM) such as BERT. 值得一读的注意力机制、Transformer和预训练语言模型论文与相关资源集合.
 - [awesome-data-valuation](https://github.com/daviddao/awesome-data-valuation) - 💱 A curated list of data valuation (DV) to design your next data marketplace.